 More than teaching our residents to abide by the 12 steps of recovery, we impart practical life lessons, job skills, and help women build responsibility and self-respect that stay with our women long after they leave The Edna House.

 What makes our program vastly different from traditional sober homes or institutional recovery centers comes down to simplicity.
 We provide residents a safe, focused environment, in which women eat, sleep, and breath their own recovery.
 We impart personal responsibility through residents' ownership of the house and commitment to a structured daily life.
 And most importantly, we provide access to the recovery community that is the essential link towards making real, lasting change in a woman's life.
 Additionally, there are several aspects of The Edna House program that are ingrained in our mission:

 You stay until you are healed; our program starts with a 6 month stay and there is no maximum length to your recovery at The Edna House.

 Regardless of the Ability to Pay

-We wholeheartedly believes that a woman's ability to pay should not stand in the way of her opporunity to get sober.
+We wholeheartedly believe that a woman's ability to pay should not stand in the way of her opportunity to get sober.